What causes a corrupt user profile in Windows?

-If this is not the reason why you receive this error message, you can try to create a new user account for Windows 7 or fix corrupt default user profile in Windows 7 via Registry in safe mode.
+If this is not the reason why you receive this error message, you can try the second way.

 System Restore can help you roll back Windows installation and essential system files or undo changes after installing Windows Update, device drivers, application, or modifing system settings incorrectly using Registry or other tools etc. Thus, if the Windows update or Automatic Updates is the cause of corrupt user profile, you can try to restore system from a restore point.
 The steps are below.

 Step 1.
 Go to safe mode with command prompt.
 Then, type rstrui to open system restore window.

 For Windows 7: Restart your computer and press F8 repeatedly until you see the Advanced Boot Options window, then you can choose Safe Mode with Command Prompt option.

 For Windows 10: Press Restart while hold the Shift key until you see the Choose an option window.
 Then, select Troubleshoot > Advanced options > Startup Settings > Restart and choose Enable Safe Mode with Comman Prompt.

 Step 2.
 Then, you will see restore system files and settings window below and click Next.

 Step 3.
 Choose the lastest System Restore Point and click Next.

 Step 4.
 Preview and confirm the restore point you are currently chosen, click Finish to recover user profile in Windows 7.

 Method 3: Recreate user profile to fix corrupted user profiles